drewrc/drf-react-newspaper-app/readme.md

 1. set up registration - done
 2. set up login - done
 3. set up user permissions
-- users are able to 'submit' articles or 'save as draft'
+- users are able to 'submit' articles -done

+or 'save as draft'

 4. set up creation of articles by users
 5. set up new view for authenticated users
 6. admin is able to delete submitted articles